 Custom affinity audiences

 This builds on affinity audiences, offering more specific targeting.
-Instead of people who like cooking, custom affinity audiences might help you target people who frequently search for barbecue equipment.
+Instead of people who like cooking, custom affinity audiences might help us target people who frequently search for example, like barbecue equipment.

 People’s purchasing habits and brand preferences change when they reach certain milestones, like graduating from college, getting married, or having a baby.
-Targeting your audience by life event allows you to hone in on these important moments and market accordingly.
+Targeting our audience by life event allows us to hone in on these important moments and market accordingly.

-Target your YouTube ads to people searching for products like yours.
+We can Target our YouTube ads to people searching for products like ours.
 Google determines whether someone’s “in-market” for a product or service based on ad click history, conversions, search history and how often someone’s searching specific terms.

 Custom intent audiences

-This means choosing to place your ads on unique channels, videos, apps, websites, or placements within websites (such as YouTube channels, and sites on the Display Network.)
+This means choosing to place our ads on unique channels, videos, apps, websites, or placements within websites (such as YouTube channels, and sites on the Display Network.)

-Target your video ads to reach a range of videos, channels, and sites relevant to topics of your choosing.
+Here, we can target our video ads to reach a range of videos, channels, and sites relevant to topics of our choosing.

-Target people based on their search terms.
-For example, if you sell plant food, you might target people asking Google why their plants aren’t thriving.
+Targeting people based on their search terms.
+For example, if someone sells plant food, we can target people asking Google why their plants aren’t thriving.